 - Add 4 tablespoons of nutritional yeast with the seeds at the beginning to make a vegan 'cheesy' tasting cracker.

 - Ranch crackers.
-Mix together 1 teaspoon onion powder, 1 teaspoon garlic powder, 1 teaspoon dried dill, ½ teaspoon parsley, ½ teaspoon salt.
+Mix together 1 teaspoon onion powder, 1 teaspoon garlic powder, 1 teaspoon dried dill, ½ teaspoon parsley, and ½ teaspoon salt.
 Stir this into the seed mixture before spreading the crackers on the pan.

-What should I eat with seed crackers?
+What should I eat with super seed crackers?

-- Guacamole or avocados
+- Guacamole or avocado

-- Nut butter with multi seed crackers makes a satisfying nutty wholesome snack.
+- Nut butter with multi-seed crackers makes a satisfying nutty wholesome snack.

 - Cheese can be paired with seed crackers for a tasty and protein-rich snack.